realamirhe/react-aptor/README.md

 ### 💡 Better naming

-> In case you need `ref.current` more than one time, it is a good idea to rename it at the first place
+> In case you need `ref.current` more than one time, it is a good idea to rename it in the first place

 ```jsx
 const apiKeyHandler = () => {